It could take from 4 to 6 months to prepare for your wedding, so please plan accordingly. Contact Carolina Breton in the Parish Office (863-646-3556).

 Appeal: There is an appeal process for couples who disagree with a decision to delay their marriage.
 If the couple wishes to appeal, they should submit their petition in writing to the Bishop of Orlando.

 These Pastoral Guidelines for Marriage Preparation apply to all Catholics domiciled in the Diocese of Orlando even if their wedding will be celebrated in another diocese.
 For more information check out the Diocese of Orlando: Office of Evangelization for more information at http://www.orlandodiocese.org/ministries-offices/marriage-preparation.

 Music selected for a wedding should have a religious tone.
 Check with Michael Blackburn, Director of Music, for assistance.

 The bride may use the Bride’s Room, located at the left of the Narthex.
 Only water is permitted in this room or anywhere in the sanctuary building.

 What about accessories?

 Our church already has a carpet aisle.
-Adding an additional runner can create a hazard and is therefore, not permitted.
+Adding an additional runner can create a hazard so is not permitted.
 During the ceremony, the Church will provide the candles that are used for the liturgy.
-No objects are to be throw before or following the ceremony inside or outside the church property.
+No objects are to be thrown before or following the ceremony inside or outside the church property.

 What are the costs for the Church?